-HRM date backs to the beginning of mankind.
+HRM dates back to the beginning of mankind.
 In late nineteenth century Cadbury, Rowntree and Bournville, (all chocolate manufacturers) and Lever (a soap manufacturer), all took their employees welfare very seriously and established the provision of health and education as part of their role as a responsible employer.
 Taylor replaced haphazard rules of thumb with precise measure principles.
 He was one of the first to emphasise the prediction of behaviour and encouraged the use of training and other management techniques to influence work outcomes.
 The human relations movement began to grow in the 1920s with Elton Mayo and the famous Hawthorne experiments.
 The results of the Hawthorne approach taught managers that concern for people did not mean lower production, but the reverse.
 The inter-war years also saw the emergence of the title 'personnel manager', in companies.
 The role of the welfare and personnel manager was seen by government as a vital part of the drive to greater efficiency.
 In seventies Herzberg's theory of motivation, found the way into the personnel departments.
 The between 1960-1980 witnessed an unprecedented increase in the amount of labour legislation that governed various parts of the employment relationship, such as prohibition of discriminatory practices, occupational health and safety, retirement benefits, and tax regulation.
 In between 1980 and 1990, there was a growing realization within management that people costs were a very significant part of their budgets.
 As a result, there was a growing demand on the HRM function to cost justify their employee programs and services.
 In one of the first books to address this growing need to cost justify the HRM function.
 Cascio (1984) indicated that the language of business is dollars and cents and HR managers need to realize this fact.
 The economic landscape underwent radical changes throughout the 1990s with increasing globalization, technological breakthroughs (particularly Internet-enabled Web services), and hyper-competition.
 Firms today realize that innovative and creative employees who hold the key to organizational knowledge provide a sustainable competitive advantage because unlike other resources, intellectual capital is difficult to imitate by competitors.

-HRM also faces host of challenges viz., globalisation, diversity of work force, dynamic markets,
+HRM also faces host of challenges viz., globalisation, diversity of work force, dynamic markets etc.

-- Fordism: The era governed by Henry Ford.
+- 1. Fordism: The era governed by Henry Ford.
 He continued with the scientific management approach and developed an assembly line where the workers were allowed a minimum amount of time to complete a task before the car moved to the next stage in the production process.
 Employees unable to keep up were fired; this led to a high level of absenteeism as well as high employment turnover.
-To counteract the high staff turnover Ford introduced 'the five dollar day' bonus, which would double workers' wages. - Reengineering: It has been described as "the fundamental rethinking and radical redesign of business processes to achieve dramatic improvements in cost, quality, service, and speed.
+To counteract the high staff turnover Ford introduced 'the five dollar day' bonus, which would double workers' wages. - 2.
+Reengineering: It has been described as "the fundamental rethinking and radical redesign of business processes to achieve dramatic improvements in cost, quality, service, and speed.

-SELFASSESSMENT QUESTIONS 2.7 Is diverse workforce an advantage for business organisations or the reverse?
-Q1.
-Explain.
-Q2.
+- Q1.
+Is diverse workforce an advantage for business organisations or the reverse?
+Explain. - Q2.
 How personnel management has evolved in India?

-2.8 LESSON END EXERCISES Q1.
-Identify the historical developments and their impact on HRM.
-Q2.
-Explain the Evolution of HRM in the postwar years.
+Explain the l Evolution of HR RM in the post war years.